Back to resources

 FYA’s obligations

-National Principles for Child Safe Organisations (National Principles) have been developed by the National Children’s Commissioner to provide a nationally consistent approach to creating organisational cultures that foster child safety and wellbeing.
-Australian organisations are not legally required to adopt the National Principles, however are considered best practice for fostering child safety and wellbeing culture and practice.
-The 10 National Principles are set out in the Appendix to this policy.
+National Principles for Child Safe Organisations (National Principles) provide a nationally consistent approach to creating organisational cultures that encourage child safety and wellbeing.
+Australian organisations are not required to adopt the National Principles.
+However they are considered best practice for implementing safety and wellbeing culture and practice for young people.
+The National Principles

 Implementation